-Article 2002 of the North American Free Trade Agreement (NAFTA) establishes the NAFTA Secretariat comprising of the Canadian Section, the Mexican Section and the United States Section.
-The mandate of the Secretariat is set out in Article 2002.3 of the NAFTA and reads:
+Article 30.6.3 of the Agreement establishes the Secretariat comprising the Canadian Section, the Mexican Section and the United States Section.
+The mandate of the Secretariat is set out in Article 30.6.3 of the Agreement and reads:

 The Secretariat shall: